 Before she began any heavy highlighting, Fonda wore a beautiful blend of lowlights in her natural, graying hair color.
 We love seeing this attribute front and center in an elongated fringe that skims just below the eye line.

 With hair like this, it's no wonder she sold 17 million copies of her workout tapes for six years straight.
-To get major volume and body in your blowout like the curls you see on Fonda here, prep the hair with a good lightweight mousse like this one from Sachajuan.
+To get major volume and body in your blowout like the curls you see on Fonda here, prep the hair with a good lightweight mousse like Sachajuan Hair Mousse, $31.

 What is the best type of shampoo for gray hair?

 Violet or purple shampoos contain tones that work to remove brassiness from gray hair, and ensure hair doesn't yellow.

 Wash hair less frequently, to combat breakage (try for 2-3 times per week) and invest in a volumizing product, which will plump individual strands to provide more volume.

 Experts advise against plucking gray hairs (mother nature ensures that they'll just grow back anyway).
 If you're worried about the dryness that comes with hormonal changes, try embarking on a weekly deep-conditioning and glossing treatment routine, which helps to add softness.